goatslacker/alt/docs/lifecycleListeners.md

 ## beforeEach

-> (action: string, data: mixed, state: object): undefined
+> (payload: object, state: object): undefined

 This method gets called, if defined, before the payload hits the action.
 You can use this method to `waitFor` other stores, save previous state, or perform any bookeeping.
 The state passed in to `beforeEach` is the current state pre-action.

-`action` corresponds to the action name that is being called, `data` is the payload, `state` is the current store's state.
+`payload` is an object which contains the keys `action` for the action name and `data` for the data that you're dispatching; `state` is the current store's state.

 ## afterEach

-> (action: string, data: mixed, state: object): undefined
+> (payload: object, state: object): undefined

 This method gets called, if defined, after the payload hits the action and the store emits a change.
 You can use this method for bookeeping and as a companion to `beforeEach`.
 The state passed in to `afterEach` is the current state post-action.